TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 26/Numbers 26.27.md

 ---

-These are the families of the Zebulunites according to those that were numbered of them, threescore thousand and five hundred.
+These are the families of the Zebulunites according to those who were numbered of them, sixty thousand five hundred.